Emergency Response: Misfuel Incidents

 Avoid These Mistakes

-• Do NOT start the engine - This is the most critical rule
+• Do NOT start the engine — This is the most critical rule.
+Starting the engine circulates contaminated fuel through injectors, pumps, and filters, dramatically increasing damage and cost.

-• Do NOT add more of the correct fuel - This won't help and may cause more damage
+• Do NOT add more of the correct fuel — This won't help and may cause more damage.
+The contamination must be fully removed.

-• Do NOT delay - Contact a certified operator immediately
+• Do NOT delay — Contact a certified operator immediately.
+The longer contaminated fuel sits in the system, the greater the potential for component damage.

 Finding a Certified Operator